-Welcome to the Seattle Genetics grant management system.
-Use this online system to request support from Seattle Genetics, Inc. for Independent Medical Education (IME), Investigator-Sponsored Trials (IST), Preclinical Proposals and Charitable Grants.
+Welcome to the Seagen grant management system.
+Use this online system to request support from Seagen Inc. for Independent Medical Education (IME), Investigator-Sponsored Trials (IST), Preclinical Proposals and Charitable Grants.

-Seattle Genetics is committed to conducting business in compliance with all Seattle Genetics' policies, American Medical Association ("AMA") Guidelines on Gifts to Physicians, the AMA Ethical Opinion on Independent Medical Education, the Pharmaceutical Research and Manufacturers of America ("PhRMA") code on Interactions with Healthcare Professionals, the Accreditation Council for Independent Medical Education ("ACCME") Standards for Commercial Support, the U.S. Food and Drug Administration ("FDA") regulations and guidance, the U.S. Department of Health and Human Services' Office of Inspector General ("OIG") guidance and all applicable federal and state laws and regulations.
+Seagen is committed to conducting business in compliance with all its policies, American Medical Association ("AMA") Guidelines on Gifts to Physicians, the AMA Ethical Opinion on Independent Medical Education, the Pharmaceutical Research and Manufacturers of America ("PhRMA") code on Interactions with Healthcare Professionals, the Accreditation Council for Independent Medical Education ("ACCME") Standards for Commercial Support, the U.S. Food and Drug Administration ("FDA") regulations and guidance, the U.S. Department of Health and Human Services' Office of Inspector General ("OIG") guidance and all applicable federal and state laws and regulations.

 To begin the request process, please log in to our system using your User ID and Password on the left side of the screen.
 If you are a first time user, please click on the link below "Need a User ID?" to begin the registration and application process.